Institute for Transportation (InTrans)

 Workshop will start at 8:00 am each day.

-Participant Prerequisite Requirement: ALL participants must have met one of the three prerequisite requirements for participation in this course** and bring a course completion certificate bearing their name to the first day of the class.
+ALL participants must be certified professional engineers (PE) showing evidence of such certification upon arrival at the course, have met one of the three prerequisite requirements for participation in the FHWA-NHI-130056 course* and bring a course completion certificate bearing their name to the first day of the NHI-FHWA-130056 session.
 The passing score for all prerequisites is 70% or better.
-Individuals have the option to complete one of the three prerequisite requirements:
+Individuals have the option to complete one of the three prerequisite requirements: 1) Engineering Concepts for Bridge Inspectors (FHWA-NHI-130054), five-day instructor-led course; 2) Introduction to Safety Inspection of In-Service Bridges (FHWA-NHI-130101), 14-hour, Web-based training and assessment; and/or 3) Prerequisite Assessment for Safety Inspection of In-Service Bridges (FHWA-NHI 130101a), Web-based assessment.

 Upon completion of the course, participants will be able to:

-- Discuss the duties and responsibilities of a bridge inspector and define inspection concepts including personal and public safety issues associated with bridge inspections
+- Identify and discuss mitigation strategies for personal and public safety issues associated with bridge inspections

 - List the inspection equipment needs for various types of bridges and site conditions

-- Describe, identify, evaluate, and document the various components and deficiencies that can exist on bridge components and elements
+- Identify, evaluate, and document the various deficiencies that can exist on bridge decks

-- List design characteristics and describe inspection methods and locations for common concrete, steel, and timber structures
+- Describe inspection methods and locations for common concrete superstructures

-- Identify and evaluate the various culvert and waterway deficiencies
+- Identify and evaluate the various bridge bearing, substructure, and waterway deficiencies

 - Discuss the need to inspect underwater portions of bridges

-- Describe nondestructive evaluation methods for basic bridge materials
+- Describe nondestructive evaluation methods for the three basic bridge materials

-- Demonstrate how to field inspect and evaluate common concrete, steel, and timber bridges
+- Demonstrate how to field inspect and evaluate a common concrete bridge

-The target audience for this course includes Federal, State, and local highway agency employees; and consultants involved in inspecting bridges or in bridge inspection management and leadership positions.
+The target audience for this course are Federal, State, and local highway agency employees; and consultants with a Professional Engineer (PE) designation that are involved in inspecting bridges or in bridge inspection management and leadership positions.
 A background in bridge engineering is strongly recommended.
-ALL participants must successfully complete (score 70% or better) one of the three prerequisite requirements noted above within two years prior to attending this training.
+All participants must successfully complete (score 70% or better) one of the following three prerequisite requirements within two years prior to attending this training: 1) 130054 Engineering Concepts for Bridge Inspectors; 2) 130101 Introduction to Safety Inspection of In-Service Bridges; or 3) 130101a Prerequisite Assessment for Safety Inspection of In-Service Bridges.

 For More Information